taogen-docs/resources-of-learning/#cs-foundations.md

 - Language Implementation Patterns: Techniques for Implementing Domain-Specific Languages by Terence Parr
 - Writing Compilers and Interpreters: A Software Engineering Approach by Ronald Mak
 - Practical Foundations for Programming Languages by Robert Harper
+- The Definitive ANTLR 4 Reference by Terence Parr
+- Domain-Specific Languages by Martin Fowler
+- Crafting Interpreters by Robert Nystrom [link](https://craftinginterpreters.com/). learn by doing
+- Optimizing Compilers for Modern Architectures: A Dependence-Based Approach by Randy Allen, Ken Kennedy

+Papers

+- On the translation of languages from left to right by Donald Knuth [link](https://www.sciencedirect.com/science/article/pii/S0019995865904262)

 Programming Language Design